mirzamamun547/hell/README.md

 ---
 #####  least square regression method for linear equations application
+Used For

+Fitting a straight line

+𝑦=𝑎+𝑏𝑥
+y=a+bx

+to experimental or observed data
 ####  least square regression method for linear equations Code
 ```python
 #include <bits/stdc++.h>